hashicorp/aws-service-catalog-engine-for-tfc/README.md

 **Solution:** Re-apply the engine's Terraform to reset the Team's permissions (thus re-granting it permissions to create and manage workspaces within your organization).

+### Issues with the Service Catalog Product Version
+If you run into AWS Service Catalog product issues, such as issues when provisioning a new product, it may mean that the product version needs to be updated.

+**Solution:** Create a new product version.
+It is important to note that anytime the configuration has been modified, the product version will need to be updated.

 ### Exceptions
 **Error:** `NoFilesToParseExceptionMessage`